megvii-research/TransMVSNet/README.md

 ```

 ### ✔  Tanks and Temples
-Download the preprocessed [Tanks and Temples dataset](https://drive.google.com/open?id=1YArOJaX9WVLJh4757uE8AEREYkgszrCo) (from [Original MVSNet](https://github.com/YoYo000/MVSNet)) and unzip it to form the dataset folder like below:
+Download our preprocessed [Tanks and Temples dataset](https://drive.google.com/file/d/1IHG5GCJK1pDVhDtTHFS3sY-ePaK75Qzg/view?usp=sharing) and unzip it to form the dataset folder like below:
 ```
 tankandtemples
  ├── advanced